Ivory Coast of Sviatoslav National Nature Park: Topography

 The park is located in the Black Sea Lowland on the farthest north of the western Black Sea, where the Dnieper River and the Southern Bug enter the sea together.
 The site is about 150 km west of the land bridge to the Crimean Peninsula.
 Along the north of the park is representative steppe and forest-steppe habitat.
 In the south are a patchwork of dry steppe, wetlands and adjacent salt water habitat.
 The estuary to the north of the Kinburn Spit is freshwater, and the bay and sea to the south are saltwater.
-The area is known for having many lakes - freshwater lakes fed by rain, and saltwater lakes fed by seepage from the sea.
+The area is known for having many lakes – freshwater lakes fed by rain, and saltwater lakes fed by seepage from the sea.

 Climate and ecoregion

-The official climate designation for the Kinburn Peninsula area is Humid continental climate - hot summer sub-type (Köppen climate classification Dfa), with large seasonal temperature differentials and a hot summer (at least one month averaging over 22 C. The park is in the Pontic–Caspian steppe ecoregion.
+The official climate designation for the Kinburn Peninsula area is Humid continental climate – hot summer sub-type (Köppen climate classification Dfa), with large seasonal temperature differentials and a hot summer (at least one month averaging over 22 C. The park is in the Pontic–Caspian steppe ecoregion.

 Flora and fauna

-The dominant vegetation on the Kinburn Spit are those of sandy step, with forest, meadow, hygrophylic and halophytic plant groups.
-Amid the grassy areas are stands of pine-oak forest, and marshes.
+The dominant vegetation on the Kinburn Spit are those of sandy steppe, with forest, meadow, hygrophylic and halophytic plant groups.
+Amid the grassy areas are stands of pine–oak forest, and marshes.
 Yahorlyk Bay to the south of the Kinburn Spit is a Ramsar wetland site.